Dynamic Optimal Transport with Optimal Preferential Paths: Introduction

-The main contributions of our work are the following: \begin{itemize} \item Provide a rigorous formulation of a set of coupled continuity equations for bulk-curve transport on arbitrary, regular curves of co-dimension at least one. \item Establish existence of minimizers for the dynamic transport cost problems introduced above, both for a fixed as well as for a varying curve. \item Study certain limits when cost parameters in the action tend to zero or infinity. \item Provide a numerical scheme based on the combination of a finite element discretization and a primal-dual optimization algorithm and demonstrate its abilities via several examples. \end{itemize}
+The main contributions of our work are the following: \begin{itemize} \item Provide a rigorous formulation of a set of coupled continuity equations for bulk-curve transport on arbitrary, regular curves of co-dimension at least one (Definition \ref{def:conteq}). \item Establish existence of minimizers for the dynamic transport cost problems introduced above, both for a fixed (Theorem \ref{ExistenceFixedGamma}) as well as for a varying curve (Theorem \ref{thm:compn}). \item Study certain limits when cost parameters in the action tend to zero or infinity (Section \ref{ParamLim}). \item Provide a numerical scheme based on the combination of a finite element discretization and a primal-dual optimization algorithm and demonstrate its abilities via several examples (Section \ref{Numerics}). \end{itemize} The remainder of the paper is structured as follows.
+In Section \ref{sec:FixedPath}, we analyse the case of a fixed preferential path.
+We introduce the notion of weak solutions to the coupled system of continuity equations in Subsection \ref{sec:conn} as well as the rigorous formulation of the dynamic problem in Subsection \ref{sec:dynamicformulation} and show well-posedness in Subsection \ref{sec:WellPsdnFP}.
+Section \ref{ParamLim} is devoted to the study of limits of cost-parameters tending to zero or infinity.
+These limits establish a connection between the coupled problem and classical (uncoupled) Optimal Transport with mobilities.
+The minimization problem with varying paths is analysed in Section \ref{OptPrefPath}, including the study of the Tangent-Point energy for non-closed curves in Subsection \ref{TPEcurves}, the proof of existence of minimizers in Subsection \ref{WellPsdnVP} and a discussion of linear mobilities in Subsection \ref{LinMobilities}.
+In Section \ref{Numerics}, we conclude by introducing a numerical algorithm that is applied it to several examples.